This documentation is for a release that is no longer maintained

 - Add the

-feature set in a comma-separated list.
+LatencySensitivefeature set in a comma-separated list.

 Configure the Topology Manager policy in the

-custom resource (CR).$ oc edit KubeletConfig cpumanager-enabled
+cpumanager-enabledcustom resource (CR).oc edit KubeletConfig cpumanager-enabled

 2.8.3.
-Pod interactions with Topology Manager policies
+Pod interactions with Topology Manager policies 复制链接链接已复制到粘贴板!

-specs below help illustrate pod interactions with Topology Manager.
+The example Pod specs below help illustrate pod interactions with Topology Manager.

-QoS class because no resource requests or limits are specified.
+The following pod runs in the BestEffort QoS class because no resource requests or limits are specified.

-spec: containers: - name: nginx image: nginx
+- name: nginx

-QoS class because requests are less than limits.
+The next pod runs in the Burstable QoS class because requests are less than limits.

-, Topology Manager would not consider either of these Pod
+If the selected policy is anything other than none, Topology Manager would not consider either of these Pod specifications.

 The last example pod below runs in the Guaranteed QoS class because requests are equal to limits.